When you try to activate Office 365, Office 2021/19/16 after upgrading to Windows 11/10, you might get an error message:

-Trying solutions like reinstalling office, removing the activation from your Office Online account, trying offline repair just doesn’t work.
+Trying solutions like reinstalling Office, removing the activation from your Office Online account, and trying offline repair just doesn’t work.

 Under ‘Search the web and Windows field’ type firewall, and then select Windows Firewall.
 Then, choose ‘Turn Windows Firewall on or off.
 Switch it ‘Off’.

 Once you have disabled the firewall, try to activate Office again.
 Once done, you can turn ‘On’ the firewall again.

 Reset TCP/IP using the built-in NetShell tool or Microsoft Fix It.
 Then reboot your device and try activating Office again.

 To add a Net Local Group, you’ll need to open the command prompt window, right-click it, and select Run as Administrator.
 Thereafter, copy the commands given below one at a time and paste them into the command prompt by right-clicking and selecting paste.
 Hit Enter after each command in the Command Prompt.

 Upon completing this step, reboot your device and try activating Office again.

 TLS is an abbreviated form of Transport Layer Security Protocol, an industry-standard developed with an intention to safeguard the privacy of information communicated over the internet.
 So, the step first involves in verifying whether TLS is enabled or not by viewing your internet properties.
 The box adjacent to Use TLS 1.2 should be checked.